Skip to main content

 Piadina Romagnola with Squacquerone

-Warm flatbread filled with creamy squacquerone cheese and arugula, the quintessential quick lunch in San Marino.
-Squacquerone is ultra-soft, mild cheese from Romagna that melts slightly in hot piada.
-Peppery arugula adds freshness.
-Simple, delicious, and authentically local.
+Warm flatbread folded around creamy squacquerone cheese and arugula, the default quick lunch in San Marino.
+Squacquerone is a very soft, mild Romagna cheese that softens further inside hot piada, and the peppery arugula cuts through it.
+Simple, good, and properly local.

 Allergens: